Pkrysinski/weather-dashboard-app/README.md

 TODO...
 NEEDS-
 >Add some styling via CSS and make the page look a little nicer!
->Try to make the 5-day weather cards stack horizontally, not vertically.
 >Make search history return values unique, and all upper-case.
 WANTS-
 >Would like to have auto-fill set up for the search textbox with a few hundred cities.
 >Would like to make textbox take zip codes.
+>Try to get rid of "TypeError".